 To ensure safe air operations, it is required in accordance to ICAO regulations or their national implementation to demonstrate that proposed changes do not interfere with CNS equipment, or that risks are mitigated.

-airsight successfully conducted numerous such assessments on behalf of Civil Aviation Authorities, aerodromes operators, Air Navigation Service Providers and project developers in many countries including Germany, Belgium, Luxembourg, France, Romania, Singapore.
+airsight successfully conducted numerous such assessments on behalf of Civil Aviation Authorities, aerodromes operators, Air Navigation Service Providers and project developers in many countries including Germany, Belgium, Luxembourg, France and Romania.
 In each project, airsight aimed to find practical solutions to facilitate new development or changes while avoiding too costly measures.

 When is an assessment required?

 In short, International Civil Aviation Organisation (ICAO) and national authorities developed a set of regulations related to the protection of CNS equipment.
 In most countries, ICAO EUR Doc 015 (European Guidance Material on Managing Building Restricted Area) or similar is used as reference.
 This document defines protection surfaces and approval procedures for new developments, constructions, or changes of equipment or operations.

 Any obstacle above protection surfaces is subject to a detailed assessment.

 CNS equipment may be affected by different types of infrastructure and equipment, including new buildings or facilities (terminal building, hangar), airport installations or equipment (e.g. jet blast fences, security fences, lighting mast), as well as vehicles and construction equipment (cranes, trucks, silos) or other objects (wind turbines).

 Changes of operations, e.g. new aircraft types such as A380s, new taxiway routings or holding positions may also infringe the applicable surfaces.